-Buriram might be one of the best kept secrets in Isan.
-While clearly minor to its famous neighbour provinces of Khon Kaen and Korat in terms of economic performance, transportation services, infrastructure, population and size, there are quite a lot of reasons why the 30,000 citizen town also known as the “Town of Happiness” is well worth a visit.
+Buriram might be one of the best kept secrets in Isaan.
+While clearly minor to its famous neighbor provinces of Khon Kaen and Korat in terms of economic performance, transportation services, infrastructure, population and size, there are quite a lot of reasons why the 30,000 citizen town also known as the “Town of Happiness” is well worth a visit.

 Just to name a few: Buriram is home to one of Thailand’s most successful football clubs, Buriram United, the most modern race track, the Buriram Circuit, as well as the most significant Khmer site in Thailand, Phanom Rung.

-However the little Isan province 410 km northeast of Bangkok is still far from touristic and it’s a great place to experience the typical Isan way of life and culture.
-People are very kind and how I learned also good with languages as most of them speak Central Thai, Isan, Khmer as well as at least basic English.
+However the little Isaan province 410km northeast of Bangkok is still far from touristic and it’s a great place to experience the typical Isaan way of life and culture.
+People are very kind and how I learned also good with languages as most of them speak Central Thai, Isaan, Khmer as well as at least basic English.

 Below are the best things to do and attractions in Buriram and where they are located:

 Khao Kradong Forest Park